 DEQ Main Menu

-Developing New Sources: Drinking Water
+Common Concerns About Developing New Drinking Water Sources

 The development of a new source of water can be a challenging undertaking for a public water supplier or a consultant.
 There are a number of issues that must be addressed.
 To assure that a project unfolds smoothly, it is important that well drillers, consulting engineers, and groundwater consultants fully understand the review process.

 If a new source is introduced into a public drinking water system without necessary approvals, the water system will be immediately rated "Not Approved".

 The six major concerns when developing a new public drinking water source are:

 Will the water supplier be able to protect the source against present or future pollution sources?

 There are specific requirements for the location and protection of public drinking water sources.
 The first step in the process is to develop a Preliminary Evaluation Report (PER).
 The Division of Drinking Water must concur with a PER prior to the issuance of a plan approval letter.